We provide training that focuses on eradicating gendered violence from the workplace.

 Gendered violence is any behaviour, action, system or structure that causes physical, sexual, psychological or economic harm to a worker because of their sex, gender, sexual orientation or because they do not adhere to dominant gender stereotypes or socially prescribed gender roles.

-Individual enrolments for 4 hour training courses (10am-2pm) are available on the following dates:
+Individual enrolments for 4 hour training courses (10am-2pm) are available on the following dates in 2023:

 Cost per person: $175 (inc GST)